It’s a new year so it’s a new you! You make a personal resolution but do you make a New Years’ teacher resolution?

 - Things you can try in your classroom

-- Things you can change to get more of a work life balance
+- Routines you can change to get more of a work-life balance

-- Things you can change to boost engagement and motivation
+- Ways you can change to boost engagement and motivation

 - Things that you need to stop doing right now.